molebox/justask.dev/README.md

 To submit a PR:

 - Check if the category already exists in the content folder
 - If it does exist create your mdx file under that category and name it the question that will be answered.
-You can check the current mdx files/answers for an example of how to follow the structure, but it will go something like this:
+You can check the current mdx files/answers for an example of how to follow the structure
 - Try to keep the descriptions to the absolute minimum of what is required to understand the problem and provide the solution.
 This isnt a blog post!

 - If the category doesnt exist create a folder named after the new category in the content folder.